The Normandy has keyboards. I'll be honest. I didn't expect that. Looks like they even work, too.

 Shepard gave him a look.
 He met it, his face betraying a slight grin.
 "Sometimes I find myself asking, what would Tali say?"

 So they waited.
 Armaments on, waiting for who knows what to come to them from who knows where.
-[Shepard came down to check on us.
-Gabby – Ms. Daniels, I mean, thought we'd have all the supplies needed to fix the normal engines.]
+Shepard came down to check on us.
+Gabby – Ms. Daniels, I mean, thought we'd have all the supplies needed to fix the normal engines.
+She also wanted to know why they didn't abandon ship when the order came through.
+Neither Gabby or Kenneth had a good answer, and I couldn't.

-When EDI alerted them to the presence of nearby lifeforms, they prepared.
+When EDI alerted them to the presence of nearby lifeforms, they took positions.
 Garrus took a position against the wall, with Shepard standing at the airlock door, ready to duck and cover if she needed to give the sniper a clear shot.

 The five that approached were proof they were off the beaten path.
 One of them was human, or at least human looking enough.
 Actually, with the heavy armor and what appeared to be insignia, he didn't look that different from Commander Shepard.
 If the Commander carried a cannon as long as she was tall.
 Backing him was a... well, it looked the size of a human, bipedal and all that.
 The eyes, though, looked like the so called "Sectoids" or "Greys" in the old holos, the ones that made fun of what we thought outer space was going to be like.
 A breathing mask covered where a human's nose and mouth would have been.